PacktPublishing/Django-in-Production/Chapter05/README.md

-# Mastering Django Authentication and Authorization
+# Chapter 5: Mastering Django Authentication and Authorization

 ## Table of contents